Top 10 Board Games

 Year: 1997

 Trading beans shouldn’t be this engaging, yet here we are.
 The hand order mechanism - where you absolutely cannot rearrange your cards - creates this beautiful chaos where you’re constantly negotiating, pleading, and occasionally begging people to take beans off your hands before you’re forced to plant them at the worst possible moment.
-Bohnanza lives and dies on your group’s willingness to engage in the trading, but with the right players, it becomes this wonderfully chaotic marketplace of increasingly desperate deals and opportunistic vultures.
-Compact, cheap, infinitely replayable, and an absolute staple for groups who like their games with a side of social manipulation.
+Bohnanza lives and dies on your group’s willingness to trade, but with the right players it becomes a wonderfully chaotic marketplace of increasingly desperate deals.
+Compact, cheap, infinitely replayable.

 Tichu